tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 * Tank modifiers (new): half acceleration, half radius, half shooting cooldown
 * Bullet modifiers (new): quarter speed

 Like Bounce, but the tank's radius is halved.
 Why?
-Well, it was one of the first powerups (fourth, right after speed, invincible, and wallhack), and I wanted to make it a little more different and stand out.
+Well, it was one of the first powerups (fourth, right after Speed, Invincible, and Wallhack), and I wanted to make it a little more different and stand out.
 I think, I dunno, it was a long time ago.
 Maybe I just thought it was funny seeing a small tank shooting tiny bouncing bullets, maybe I wanted to have a powerup change the radius to test things out.
 Regardless, this power was made just for that reason.

 ## Multishot